gae7/dog-breeds-classification/README.md

 This kind of problem is called multi-class image classification since we are trying to classify mutliple different breeds of dog.

-In particular, it will be used a pretrained model from TensorFlow Hub so as to leverage the patterns of another model which has been trained to classify images instead of training a model from scratch.
+In particular, it will be used a pretrained model from TensorFlow Hub so as to leverage the patterns learned instead of training a model from scratch.